For more information visit: emergency.wvu.edu

-West Virginia University is a member of the State Authorization Reciprocity Agreement (SARA), a national initiative managed by the National Council of State Authorization Reciprocity Agreements ( NC-SARA) aimed at enhancing student access to online education and distance learning programs.
+West Virginia is a member of the State Authorization Reciprocity Agreement (SARA), a national initiative managed by the National Council of State Authorization Reciprocity Agreements ( NC-SARA) aimed at enhancing student access to online education and distance learning programs.
 West Virginia University joined NC-SARA in 2014.
 By establishing a standardized process for member states to approve and review participating institutions, as well as requiring these institutions to adhere to agreed-upon policies for distance education and out-of-state programs, NC-SARA helps ensure that access to educational opportunities is fair and that students receive quality support from their institutions.
 NC-SARA offers added oversight for student consumer protection.

 Students are encouraged to review and understand how the university participating in SARA benefits them: SARA for Students.